enjoping/passwordManager/README.md

 `http://localhost:3000/install` on which you will be able to create the administrator account.
 If you are on a Mac your default browser will automatically be opened with this page.
 As we are creating your keypair when creating an account please make sure to use on of the supported browsers otherwise you will just see an alert message.
-Please also be aware of the fact that you can use an account only with the browser you've created it in.as it will store the keypair and we have no export and import functionality at the moment.
+Please also be aware of the fact that you can use an account only with the browser you've created it in as it will store the keypair and we have no export and import functionality at the moment.
 After creating your administrator account you can start using the passwordManager.